 Simon published an article on First Reference Blog entitled Ontario Human Rights Tribunal rules company discriminated against employee with developmental disability by paying her wages of $1.25 per hour.
 A copy of the article can be found here.

-Simon published another article on First Reference Blogs with respect to the Ontario Human Rights Commission new policy on removing the “Canadian Experience Barrier”.
+Simon contributed another article to First Reference entitled Working Notice: A Refresher.
 A copy of this article can be found here.